-However, this doesn’t mean you’ll find cars with extensive damage on CarMax’s retail lots.
+However, just because CarMax buys damaged cars, this doesn’t mean you’ll find cars with extensive damage for sale at CarMax’s retail lots.
 These vehicles are typically sold at dealer auctions, where the various deficiencies are disclosed prior to purchase.

-In order to sell your car to CarMax, you will first need to schedule an appraisal by contacting your nearest CarMax location or by filling out a seller’s form on CarMax’s website.
-Make sure to gather your automobile’s title or payoff record, current registration, photo ID, and all keys before you head out.
+To sell your car to CarMax, you will first need to schedule an appraisal by contacting your nearest CarMax location or by filling out a seller’s form on CarMax’s website.
+Make sure to gather your automobile’s title or payoff record, current registration, photo ID, and all keys before visiting the lot.

 Various consumer reports say that CarMax appraisals often come in slightly below Kelley Blue Book value, though not always.

 The company says that it takes into account a car’s current market desirability, its own inspection, a test drive, and a vehicle’s history report when making an offer.
 The condition of the transmission will likely affect the offer amount.

 Keep in mind, minor cosmetic touchups like detail cleaning don’t really factor into CarMax’s valuation.
 The appraisal team focuses much more on the car’s history and regular long-term maintenance.
 Once CarMax makes an appraisal offer, it will be good for seven days.